 - Sift your almond flour, salt and icing sugar together through a fine-mesh sieve.
 This can take a while if the flour is a bit coarse so you may need to use a metal spoon to push the mixture through the sieve.

-- Ensure your metal mixing bowl and whisk are clean, to be sure you can wipe down with white wine vinegar.
+- Ensure your metal or ceramic mixing bowl and whisk are clean, to be sure you can wipe them down with white wine vinegar.

-- Beat your egg whites in your metal bowl until they become a little foamy, then add your cream of tartar.
+- With the whisk attachment fitted, whisk your egg whites briefly until they become a little foamy and then add your cream of tartar.

-- Beat your egg whites again until they form soft, foamy peaks that bend over onto themselves.
+- Whisk your egg whites again until they form soft, foamy peaks that bend over onto themselves.

-- Leaving your stand mixer on low, gradually beat in your granulated sugar, making sure each addition is fully mixed in before you add the next.
+- Leaving your stand mixer on low, gradually whisk in your granulated sugar, making sure each addition is fully mixed in before you add the next.
+I tend to count 10 seconds between each spoonful.
+Remember to wipe around the sides of the bowl with a clean spatula to be sure all of the sugar is mixed in.

-- Next, add your Earl Grey tea leaves and your food colouring, then beat on a high setting until your meringue forms stiff peaks that no longer fold back on themselves but remain rigid and upright, ie they should be pointy peaks that do not collapse over.
+- Next, add your Earl Grey tea leaves and your gel food colouring, then whisk on a high setting until your meringue forms stiff peaks that no longer fold back on themselves but remain rigid and upright, i.e. hey should be pointy peaks that do not collapse over.

 - Add your vanilla extract and fold in just a few times to start to incorporate.

 - Add ⅓ of your almond flour and icing sugar mixture and fold in with your spatula.
-Stop as soon as your flour mixture has disappeared then repeat twice more until all of your flour mixture has been incorporated.
+Stop as soon as your flour mixture has disappeared then repeat twice more until it has all been mixed in.

-- Keep folding your mixture over (this is called macaronage - see note below for technique), until you can hold up your spatula and move it in the direction of a figure 8 and the batter falls into this shape like ribbon, without breaking.
-You don't want to risk over-mixing as this will ruin your macarons, so keep checking your batter for this magic moment and then stop folding.
+- Keep folding your mixture (this is called macaronage - see main blog post for a description of the technique), until you can hold up your spatula and move it in the direction of a figure 8 and the batter falls into this shape like ribbon, without breaking.
+You don't want to risk over-mixing as this will ruin your macarons, so keep checking your batter for this magic moment and then immediately stop folding.

 - Add the batter to your piping bag with a Wilton 1A circle piping tip added.
 You may find it easier to pop the piping bag into a pint glass, fold down the sides and then add the batter, so it doesn't get too messy!

 - To pipe your Earl Grey Macarons, take your piping bag and hold it at a 90° angle, press to squeeze out a little mixture into a small circular blob in the centre of one of your drawn circles.
 Then pull back very slightly and squeeze again until you have nearly filled your circle.
-Stop piping just before you reach the edge of the circle as the macaron mixture will spread out a little.
+Stop piping just before you reach the edge of the circle as the macaron mixture will spread out a little whilst drying and baking.

-- Bang the trays down 5 times to release any air bubbles and pop any air bubbles that rise to the surface with a cocktail stick.
+- Bang the trays down 5 times to release any air bubbles and pop any air bubbles that rise to the surface of the macarons with a cocktail stick.

 - Set your oven to 130°C Fan/150°C/300°F/Gas Mark 2.

-- Place the macarons in the bottom or middle of your oven.
+- Place the macarons on the bottom or middle shelf of your oven.

 - Leave your macarons to dry in your tin for 10-15 minutes then remove them to a cooling rack.